 Engaging Millennial Employees – Straight from the Horse’s Mouth

 Engaging millennial employees is as intense as ever.
-The employee engagement is hitting an all-time low.
+Employee engagement is hitting an all-time low.
 As per a report by the Gallup Organisation, an American consultancy company has revealed that the whopping price of poor employee engagement is between $450 and $550 billion.
 That’s how much businesses are losing right now on a staggering level due to poor employee engagement.

 I was born on Christmas Day of ’86, so technically I fall into the senior end of the millennial spectrum.
-My lifestyle and habits such as being obsessed with social media, being on phone all the time or playing PUBG on the contrary do not justify me as an ideal cohort of the Generation Y. However, I still have the privilege of experiencing the birth of the Internet and its rapid upsurge in my pre-teen years.
+My lifestyle and habits such as being obsessed with social media, being on phone all the time or playing PUBG, on the contrary, do not justify me as an ideal cohort of Generation Y. However, I still have the privilege of experiencing the birth of the Internet and its rapid upsurge in my pre-teen years.
 Hence, I would say I’m qualified to talk about how to engage millennials at work.
 Continue reading!

 There are already thousands of articles published online, after all, we’re a popular topic, no pun intended.
 There are surveys by the experts all over the Internet about why we’re so disengaged and the best reason behind our job change.
 There are also several thoughtful articles about what really matters to us.
 They also suggest on how employers can take strategic initiatives in their digital transformation expedition so as to appeal to our enigmatic dispositions.
 You know, I wouldn’t be even surprised if there’s a department dedicated to engaging millennial employees in business consultancy firms.